gophergala2016/skeddy/README.md

 @weekly                | Run once a week, midnight on Sunday        | 0 0 0 * * 0
 @daily (or @midnight)  | Run once a day, midnight                   | 0 0 0 * * *
 @hourly                | Run once an hour, beginning of hour        | 0 0 * * * *

-### TODO

-Provide a view to add, edit and delete entries in the scheduler.
-Functionality to restart the scheduler when entries are added and deleted.